Hanna Lindmark: After her death

 Hanna's free church upbringing and Axel's background in the Church of Sweden contributed to the couple's shared interest in bringing together different Christian denominations.
 She played an active role in ecumenism by gathering representatives from different camps for conferences.
 Each year, Margaretaskolan donated ten percent of its profits to four missionary societies.
 This was her way of compensating for not becoming a missionary herself.

 After her husband's death in 1935, Lindmark remained active and, at the age of 80, ran Margaretaskolan until 1941, when she died of pneumonia.
 She left behind a well-run and profitable business.
 Her original plan was to have the headmistress of each school receive an inheritance, but she instead bequeathed her large fortune, the properties and all the Margareta Schools to the Swedish Church Mission, the Swedish Baptist Mission, the Mission Covenant Church of Sweden and the Swedish Mission in China.
-This proved to be fatal as one of the executives embezzeled the organization's funds, which resulted in the demise of Margaretaskolan.
+This proved to be fatal as one of the executives embezzled the organization's funds, which resulted in the demise of Margaretaskolan.
 In 1977, the last school was closed and the company was liquidated.
 The Lindmarks are buried at Norra begravningsplatsen outside Stockholm.